siddu1998/Submission2.0/README.md

 This is a very generaic application where the user can select two points in the image and after pressing 'ESC' we will output the height distnace/height between the pixels, which can be multiplied by a factor depending on the camera and obtain the horizontal and vertical distances.

+The error analysis are found in the error log file, but all applications output the predicted value and can be compared to ground truth values.
+More comprehensive discussion on each aspect is mentioned in the report which is in the repository.